jianxinwei/PPNN/README.md

   directory.
 We suggest users to refer to these logs to for an overview of  the overall training trend.

 ### Further Support
-If you have any enquiries, please don't hesitate to contach huangwentao@u.nus.edu (Huang Wentao) or jianxinwei@u.nus.edu (Wei Jianxin) for the further support, thank you.
+If you have any enquiries, please don't hesitate to contact huangwentao@u.nus.edu (Huang Wentao) or jianxinwei@u.nus.edu (Wei Jianxin) for the further support, thank you.